IRS Forms

 Columns No A‑B‑C‑D framework Columns A, B, C, D required if Parts II and III are completed

-Tie‑out M‑1 line 8 to Schedule K line 18 Part II line 26 or 30, column D, to Schedule K line 18
+Tie‑out M‑1 line 8 to Schedule K line 18 Part II line 26, column D, to Schedule K line 18

-Voluntary filing You can choose M‑3 If you choose M‑3 and you are under 50M, either complete all parts or do Part I plus M‑1
+Voluntary filing You can choose M‑3 If you choose M‑3, you must complete all three parts in full

 The IRS repeats these mechanics across entity types.
 The S corp instructions are the authority for 1120‑S, and the 1120 version confirms the same 10M and 50M patterns for entities that use that form.
 Always follow the S corp instruction set for your return.